Ask for More Than Bayes Optimal: A Theory of Indecisions for Selective Hypothesis Testing: Controlling Type I and Type II Errors: Connection with the Neyman--Pearson Paradigm

-We are now equipped to use the results in Sections \ref{sec:np_fixed_indec} and \ref{sec:np_fixed_err_rate} to calibrate the thresholds for type~\Romannum{1} and type~\Romannum{2} error control.
-In contrast to the binary classification setting in Section \ref{sec:general}, developing valid calibration procedures is more challenging due to the error rates' dependence on the true label~$Y$ instead of the prediction~$\hat{Y}$.
-However, our analysis suggests that as long as the type \Romannum{1} error probability can be controlled, adding indecisions can only lower the type \Romannum{2} error probability relative to the methods that do not use indecisions.
+We are now equipped to use the results in Sections~\ref{sec:np_fixed_indec} and~\ref{sec:np_fixed_err_rate} to calibrate thresholds for Type~I and Type~II error targets.
+In contrast to the binary classification setting in Section~\ref{sec:general}, calibration is more challenging because it requires class-conditional ratio estimation, whose denominators may be small.
+The optimally attainable Type~II value may decrease as the abstention budget grows, but arbitrary added indecision need not lower the Type~II error of a fixed rule.